-In 1977, Terry Brooks wrote the first novel in his Shannara series and cemented epic fantasy on readers rarely seen since The Lord of the Rings.
-In 1995 Legend Entertainment developed the as yet only adaptation of his work; Shannara (note: an MTV series has since aired)...
+In 1977, Terry Brooks wrote the first novel in his Shannara series and cemented epic fantasy on his readers rarely seen since The Lord of the Rings.
+In 1995 Legend Entertainment developed the as yet only adaptation of his work; Shannara (note: an underwhelming MTV series aimed at teens has since aired)...

 It is perhaps fitting that Legend Entertainment were the ones to adapt this series.
 The company began from the ashes of Infocom, the great game company known for text adventures such as Hitchhiker's Guide to the Galaxy and Zork.
 They know a thing or two about how to tell an interactive tale and if that's not pedigree enough, they're hired the lead designers of Sierra's Quest for Glory series to oversee the production.

 The game is an original story taking place between the first and second book.
 It begins with our hero Jak dreaming about evil things.
 Brona, the Sauron like antagonist has been resurrected and begins to morph his goblin henchman into various forms.
 He doesn't stop there as it turns out he has spread his orc-like minions throughout the lands to cause all kinds of havoc.
 The only way to defeat him is to re-forge the broken Sword of Shannara which can only be done by finding several magical artefacts unique to each race.
 And so a fellowship was created.
 The fellowship of the ri.. er, sword.

 In case you haven't guessed there's a lot of similarities between this series and The Lord of the Rings.
 On release, the first novel was justly criticised for adhering too closely to Tolkien's tome and is a debate that still goes on to this day.
 The truth is that Brook's novels still make for an entertaining read, with enough to distinguish them from his obvious inspiration, especially in the later books.